IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 # 4. Create the switch configuration file.

-# 5. Configure the hypervisor switch ports.
+# 5. Apply the hypervisor switch ports configuration.

 # 6. Save and fetch the switch configuration output.